RAUSCH COMPANIES, INC. HISTORY

 In 1985, Chuck Rausch, Herman’s eldest son, took over Rausch Monuments.

 In 2005 Rausch Monuments moved to 1116 Jackson Blvd, equipped with a beautiful showroom to showcase monuments.
-The showroom also houses Moda Stone products, the Rausch’s second granite company.
+The showroom also houses Moda-Stone products, Rausch’s second granite company.